 Don’t Be Afraid To Seek Outside Help

 If you think your marriage is too broken, don’t think this way.
-Therapy can help both of you to express more vulnerability.
+Coaching can help both of you to express more vulnerability.
 You can read more about that here.

 Divorce May Still Be Inevitable